fpga-open-speech-tools/docs/getting_started.md

 ## Configure the FrOST Autogen Software
 1. Create a new folder to store all of the FrOST Repos.
 This folder will be refered to as the `[FrOST Repos]` Directory in the rest of this guide.
 2. In the Windows Command Prompt:
-  i.
-Navigate to the newly created `[FrOST Repos]` Directory
+    1. Navigate to the newly created `[FrOST Repos]` Directory
-  ii.
-Clone the [Docs Repo](https://github.com/fpga-open-speech-tools/docs) into the `[FrOST Repos]` Directory.
+    2. Clone the [Docs Repo](https://github.com/fpga-open-speech-tools/docs) into the `[FrOST Repos]` Directory.
         - `wsl.exe git clone https://github.com/fpga-open-speech-tools/docs.git`
-  iii.
-Install the FrOST Autogen Software by ruunning `wsl.exe bash "docs/scripts/FrOST_Autogen_Config.sh"`.
-Note this will take approximately 30 minutes and requires at least 2GB of free hard drive space.
+    3. Install the FrOST Autogen Software by ruunning `wsl.exe bash "docs/scripts/FrOST_Autogen_Config.sh"`.
+        - Note this will take approximately 30 minutes and requires at least 2GB of free hard drive space.

 ## Generating an Example Design: The Simple Vector Gain Model
 1. Open MATLAB